Plasma One Lite Card Review 2026

 USDT, USDC

-A Self-Custodial Secured-Credit Visa on a Stablecoin-Native Chain
+A Free Self-Custodial Visa on a Stablecoin-Native Chain

 This is the same architectural family as Tuyo and Avici Platinum.
-All three keep custody on your side, all three are technically secured credit products even though the lived experience feels like debit, and all three use a US-licensed bank as the regulated card issuer.
-Plasma One is the only one of the three that pays live cashback in a chain-native token (XPL) at a stated 3% headline rate, with the chain itself as a substantive value-accrual story rather than a points placeholder.
+All three keep custody on your side, and all three use a regulated card issuer for the Visa rails.
+Plasma One is the only one of the three that pays live cashback in a chain-native token (XPL), with the chain itself as a substantive value-accrual story rather than a points placeholder.

-In our hands-on testing on the waitlist, the card worked as advertised on the core flow.
+In our hands-on testing, the card worked as advertised on the core flow.
 Funding from USDT on the Plasma chain settled in minutes.
-Cashback paid out in XPL within 48 hours of the transaction.
-The Earn vault displayed 3.93% APY against the "up to 5%" headline, with no lockup and on-demand withdrawals.
-Public launch is expected in June 2026.
+Cashback pays weekly in XPL, on Thursdays.
+The Earn vault displayed 3.93% against the "up to 5%" headline, with no lockup and on-demand withdrawals.

 Card Specs: What You Are Actually Getting